Judge rules Donald Trump defrauded banks, insurers while building real estate empire

 The Trump Organization was convicted of tax fraud last year in an unrelated criminal case for helping executives dodge taxes on extravagant perks such as Manhattan apartments and luxury cars.
 The company was fined $1.6 million.
 One of the executives, Trump’s longtime finance chief Allen Weisselberg, pleaded guilty and served five months in jail.
 He is a defendant in James’ lawsuit and gave sworn deposition testimony for the case in May.

-James’ lawsuit does not carry the potential of prison time, but could complicate his ability to transact real estate deals.
+James’ lawsuit does not carry the potential of prison time, but could complicate Trump's ability to transact real estate deals.
 It could also stain his legacy as a developer.

 James, who campaigned for office as a Trump critic and watchdog, started scrutinizing his business practices in March 2019 after his former personal lawyer Michael Cohen testified to Congress that Trump exaggerated his wealth on financial statements provided to Deutsche Bank while trying to obtain financing to buy the NFL’s Buffalo Bills.